 - ▶ PD/PU: The IO pin has a weak pull-down or pull-up resistor.
-On GPIO pins this resistor can be enabled.
-This resistor is designed to ensure defined logic input state for unconnected pins.
+The resistor is enabled during and after reset.
+Enabling a link or port that uses the pin disables the resistor.
+Thereafter, the resistor can be enabled or disabled under software control.
+The resistor is designed to ensure defined logic input state for unconnected pins.
 It should not be used to pull external circuitry.
-Note that the resistors are highly non-linear and only a maximum pull current is specified in Section 12.2. - > ST: The IO pin has a Schmitt Trigger on its input. - ▶ IOL/IOT/IOR: The IO pin is powered from VDDIOL, VDDIOT, and VDDIOR respectively
+Note that the resistors are highly non-linear and only a maximum pull current is specified in Section 12.3. - ▶ ST: The IO pin has a Schmitt Trigger on its input. - IOL/IOT/IOR: The IO pin is powered from VDDIOL, VDDIOT, and VDDIOR respectively